 Here’s something that I bet you know, but that it seems our government and news media — in large measure that’s redundant — don’t know: A lot of people are afraid of shots.
 They head the other way when the needle comes out.
 You know such people.
 Maybe you are such a person.

-Probably all of us have some frustration with one or more of the Tech Giants who are being targeted by Rep. Pramila Jayapal’s “Ending Platform Monopolies Act,” so we might cheer on such efforts as the cure to the common Big Tech disease.
+Probably all of us have some frustration with one or more of the Tech Giants who are being targeted by Rep. Pramila Jayapal’s “Ending Platform Monopolies Act.”
+It is tempting to cheer on efforts to offer a cure to common Big Tech disease, checking their power over us.
 But, like a layperson coming up with the wrong treatment for a serious illness, this and other similar proposals, dangerously operate on oversimplification that threatens to make our technology much worse while ignoring the genuine Big Tech problems staring us down.

 In the spring of odd-numbered years, it’s my task to upgrade the operating systems on my computers.
 It sometimes goes uneventfully.

 Though we hardly ever call it by name, the “World Wide Web” is fantastic metaphor for what the Internet is meant to be: a vast, interconnected realm free of central government.
 In the social media era, unfortunately, we have willingly ceded that freedom to our detriment.
 It is time we reconsider the Faustian bargain we have made.

 My work has become highly dependent on live streaming since COVID hit.
 I wanted a good quality microphone to improve live stream quality without breaking the bank.
 I found a lot of options that were of uncertain quality, but affordable, and plenty of well known quality with a price to match.
 Then, I found something neat: the Neat Worker Bee.